Hanb12-JO/robosys2024-1-/README.md

 This repository was created for the Robosys2024 lecture assignment 1.
 It contains a Python script that converts an input decimal number to binary number.

 ## Features
-・Reads integers or floating-point numbers from standard input and converts the integer part to binary number.
+* Reads integers or floating-point numbers from standard input and converts the integer part to binary number.
-・A simple and clear implementation using basic Python functions.
+* A simple and clear implementation using basic Python functions.

+## Operating environment

 ## How to run the script
 #### 1. Use the following command to clone this repository: